 - Any individual or organization specified by an institution to which students and employees should report criminal offenses.
 These are individuals the university directs the campus community to for reporting criminal incidents in addition to police or security-related personnel.

 - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.

 Under the Clery Act, CSAs are obligated to report Clery Act qualifying crimes which occurred on campus, in public areas bordering campus and in certain non-campus buildings owned or controlled (leased) by the university.
-The intent of including non-law enforcement personnel in the CSA role is to acknowledge that some community members and students may be more inclined to report incidents to other campus-affiliated individuals instead of the police.
+The intent of including non-law enforcement personnel in the CSA role (which make up more than 90% of CSAs) is to acknowledge that some community members and students may be more inclined to report incidents to other campus-affiliated individuals instead of the police.

 The criminal offenses for which CSAs are required to report are murder/non-negligent manslaughter, negligent manslaughter, rape, fondling, incest, statutory rape, robbery, aggravated assault, burglary, motor vehicle theft, arson, dating violence, domestic violence, stalking, liquor law violations, drug abuse violations, and weapons violations (including carrying and possessing).

 CSAs are also required to report statistics for bias-related (hate) crimes for all of the above offenses in addition to larceny-theft, vandalism, intimidation, simple assault, and damage/destruction/vandalism of property.

 These incidents should be reported on the Campus Security Authority Incident Report Form located under the Campus Security Authority menu tab.

 For more information on these offenses and their definitions, see the Clery Crimes and Locations menu tab.